Snowflake-Labs/terraform-snowflake-storage-integration-aws/README.md

 # _Snowflake Storage Integration Terraform Module_

-This Generic Storage Integration Framework (GSIF) terraform module creates the base infrastructure to build storage only pipelines that load data from S3 to Snowflake.
+This Storage Integration terraform module creates the base infrastructure to build storage only pipelines that load data from S3 to Snowflake.
 The resources created are:

 Snowflake Storage Integration
 1. S3 Bucket